apache/parquet-format/Encryption.md

 ### 5.1 Protection of column metadata
-The Parquet file footer, and its nested structures, contain sensitive information - ranging from a secret data (column statistics) to other information that can be exploited by an attacker (e.g. schema, num_values, key_value_metadata, column data offset and size, encoding and crypto_meta_data).
+The Parquet file footer, and its nested structures, contain sensitive information - ranging from a secret data (column statistics) to other information that can be exploited by an attacker (e.g. schema, num_values, key_value_metadata, encoding and crypto_meta_data).
 This information is automatically protected when the footer and secret columns are encrypted with the same key.
 In other cases - when column(s) and the footer are encrypted with different keys; or column(s) are encrypted and the footer is not, an extra measure is required to protect the column-specific information in the file footer.
 In these cases, the `ColumnMetaData` structures are Thrift-serialized separately and encrypted with the AES GCM cipher and a column-specific key, thus protecting the column stats and other metadata.
-The encrypted buffer is kept in an `optional binary encrypted_column_metadata` field in the `ColumnChunk`.
+The encryption buffer is kept in an `optional binary encrypted_column_metadata` field in the `ColumnChunk`.

 ```c